 The rice fermented with the fungus Aspergillus oryzae is called "shiō koji" in Japanese and has been used in cooking for centuries as a healthy alternative to salt and soy sauce.
 It is similar to the use of bacteria and yeast that give character to our Western cuisine to make cheese, beer, and wine.
 The difference is in the type of fungus used in the fermentation process.

 First of all, it requires a substrate on which it can grow (this works particularly well on cereals such as buckwheat or rice).
 The spores of these mushrooms are mixed into steamed rice and then develop at a temperature of about 50° degrees and humidity around 80 percent - comparable to the conditions such as those found in the climates of Japan and China.
 The process takes about 48 hours to be completed, and in the end, the grain is covered with its white moldy coat.

-Discover the Choco Chef Lab and master your culinary techniques together with experts from our community of chefs, artisans, innovators, and story-tellers.
-Let's connect, collaborate and share our knowledge.
+Our open-source platform helps you master your culinary techniques together with experts from our community of chefs, artisans, innovators, and storytellers.
+Let's connect and collaborate!